hohn/mrvacommander/README.md

 - NO package init() functions
 - Dynamic behaviour must be explicit

+## Reverse proxy
+For testing, replay flows using mitmweb.
+This is faster and simpler than using gh-mrva or the VS Code plugin.

+-   Set up the virtual environment and install tools

+        python3.11 -m venv venv
+        source venv/bin/activate
+        pip install mitmproxy

+For intercepting requests:

+1. Start mitmproxy to listen on port 8080 and forward requests to port 8081, with web interface

+        mitmweb --mode reverse:http://localhost:8081 -p 8080

+1. Change `server` ports in `docker-compose.yml` to

+        ports:
+        - "8081:8080" # host:container

+1. Start the containers.

+1. Submit requests.

+3. Save the flows for later replay.

+One such session is in `tools/mitmweb-flows`; it can be loaded to replay the
+requests:

+1.  start `mitmweb --mode reverse:http://localhost:8081 -p 8080`
+2.  `file` > `open` > `tools/mitmweb-flows`
+3.  replay at least the submit, status, and download requests

 ## Cross-compile server on host, run it in container
 These are simple steps using a single container.